 Wait!
 No!
 Cancel that!
 Turtles to be replaced with jellyfish at the last minute!

 And can they be made to rotate?!
 And flash in time to the music?!
-But of course!
+Of course!

 For the LEDs to flash, the +ve supply was fed to the rotating jellyfish via a piece of wire that ran on a conductive strip around the top of the tube that held the DC motor and gearbox.
 The -ve was fed through the motor shaft.

 The "flying heroes" were the most difficult toy to modify.
 The original toy involved pulling a retractable string that

 stripped the teeth off the plastic gears caused a character to spin and take off, and motorising it proved an interesting challenge.
 24V DC motors were used in the end, purchased from a laboratory that had been using them to make centrifuges.

 Each motor was programmed to spin briefly anticlockwise, and then reverse direction so that the flying hero ramped up the interfacing detail on the mating spigot.

 The preparation time of different toys varied hugely - the flying heroes took 8 full days of machining and construction, the tarantulas took about 20 minutes in total.